cdcepi/Flusight-forecast-data/data-forecasts/README.md

 ## Weekly ensemble build

-Every Monday at 11pm ET, we will generate the ensemble forecast using a single valid forecast from each team that submitted in the current week.
+Every Tuesday morning, we will generate the ensemble forecast using a single valid forecast from each team that submitted in the current week by the Monday 11PM ET deadline.

 ## Policy on late or updated submissions